MohamedBsh/an-humble-suggestion-of-a-bot-from-the-mawaqit-app-prayers-times/README.md

 as well as performing the Friday group prayer (Jumua) at the mosque every week.

-To know the starting time of the prayer before the next prayers two solutions were offered to me:
+To know the starting time of prayer, I had two solutions :

 - there are many applications on Google Store/Apple Store.
-Not wanting my personal data to be used by third party applications, I decided not to use them anymore.
+However, some of these applications had wrong prayer times, and I didn't want my data leaked by something other than third-party applications, so I decided not to use them anymore.
 - to go through websites, multiply the tabs within my smartphone and have to do the google search every time.
 This solution is boring.

+I discovered the [Mawaqit association](https://mawaqit.net/fr/).
+This association aims to provide users with quality information through a website/app.

+As an avid telegram user, I decided to do this project to access this quality information and condense it within a telegram (RGPD-friendly) group.
-I decided to do this project to facilitate the daily life of people living in the Paris region and referring to the Paris mosque.
+This solution will facilitate the daily life of people (telegram fans like me) living in the Paris area and referring to the Paris mosque.

-By using telegram, you will receive a daily message with all the following information:
+You will receive a daily message using my telegram bot with all the following information.

-- exact times of the 5 obligatory prayers
+- the exact times of the five obligatory prayers
-- exact times of the 2 Friday prayer slots (first session : time_jumua_1 and second session : time_jumua_2)
+- exact times of the 2 Friday prayer slots (first session: time_jumua_1 and second session: time_jumua_2)
-- iqama times (iqama_difference >= 0) : how many minutes between adhan (the call to prayer by the Imam and the beginning of the prayer)
+- iqama time (iqama_difference >= 0): how many minutes between the adhan (the call to prayer by the Imam and the beginning of the prayer)
-- shuruq: extra prayer in the morning after Fajr prayer (but highly recommended)
+- shuruq : additional prayer in the morning after the Fajr prayer (but highly recommended)
+- different duas in French and Arabic (when arriving at the mosque, after the adhan ..)

 # Technical Overview